Ajax II

 Ajax was a champion Australian bred Thoroughbred racehorse and sire, who won 18 consecutive races before he was defeated at the odds of 40/1 on, causing a huge racing sensation.
-He had wins from 5 furlong to 1+1/2 miles, equalled the Australasian record for 1 miles, and created three new race records.
+He had wins from 5 furlong to 1+1/2 miles, which equalled the Australasian record for 1 miles, and created three new race records.
 At stud in Australia, Ajax proved to be a good sire.
 He was then sold as a 14-year-old horse and exported to the United States before he was later sold to Bing Crosby and Lin Howard.
 Ajax was inducted into the Australian Racing Hall of Fame in 2004.

 Breeding

 Ajax was a chestnut colt bred by Alfred Thompson and E.L.
 Balllieu that was foaled in 1934 at the Widden Stud in the Denman, New South Wales area.
 He was by the racehorse and sire Heroic, and his dam, Medmenham (IRE), was by Prince Galahad (GB), who won the Dewhurst Stakes.
 Medmenham was a race winner in Australia after her importation and was the dam of two other winners in Humorist and Hesione (won AJC Gimcrack Stakes, Maribyrnong Plate and VRC Ascot Vale (2yo) Stakes).
 Ajax was inbred to Cyllene (4m x 4m x 4f) and also to Martagon (4m x 4f) in the fourth generation of his pedigree.